-According to a press release, Chinese holding company Wuhan General Group, Inc. has begun negotiations to transform a US Department of Defense facility into a crypto mining workspace.
+According to a press release, Chinese holding company Wuhan General Group, Inc. has begun negotiations to transform a US Department of Defense facility into a Crypto Mining Farm.

 The 55,000-square-foot data center with more than 3 MW of power fuels up to 1,300 mining machines, including 12,000 after upgrading to 30 MW by 2019.
 According to business estimates, the crypto mining industry would produce about $3.5 Million, with 1,300 initial mining machines per month.

 In May, Australian start-up IoT blockchain and mining equipment distributor, Royalti Blockchain Group unveiled their joint project to turn a disused power plant into a “Blockchain application complex.
-With the supply from neighboring Hunter Energy Power Station, the plant will be powered at low power price for the project.
+With the supply from the neighboring Hunter Energy Power Station, the plant will be at a low power price for the project.